gatica651/Stellar_Untransformed_Variables/README.md

 + Calculates a few starting values at the stellar surface using an approximation where mass and luminosity are assumed constant and at their full values
 + Inputs these starting values into the same Adams-Bashforth integration algorithm and calculates inwards towards the centre of the star

-There is code for simple extrapolation that is not used and could maybe be removed.
 There is some undeveloped code for calculations in transformed variables.
 This needs completion.

 The code uses the following sources :